 If this doesn’t work, or if the problem is more acute, you’ll need to take your concerns to a senior manager – and this where the evidence you have gathered will be crucial.
 As always, it will also help your case to point out how any ageist behaviour is undermining the organisation’s values.
 Managers usually respond better if they can see a detrimental impact on efficiency or profitability.

-For more information on this subject, and anything else to do with HR and employee law, simply download the HR Solver App and you could be chatting to our specialist advisors in minutes.
+For more information on this subject, and anything else to do with HR and employee law you can get specialist advice from our HR advisors in minutes.